mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Kubectl get

-this command is used to get a kubernetes resource
+This command is used to get a kubernetes resource

 ```bash
 kubectl get <resource_name>